erwinkendo/BeamerPosterThemeUoM/README.md

 # BeamerPosterThemeNRCG

-A Beamer Theme poster for University of Bristol's NRCG group.
+This is a Beamer Theme poster for University of Bristol's NRCG group.

+Inner blocks where designed using tcolorbox package and are fully customizable.

+Follow the example available in **psoter.tex** to add and remove blocks.
+You can edit **beamerthemeNRCGposter.sty** to add or remove logos and change the colors of the blocks.